Folio III Field Notes

 The system comprises several key components:

-2. FastAPI Backend - Handles image processing, object detection, and measurement calculations
+2. FastAPI Backend — handles image processing, object detection, and measurement calculations

-3. PHP/Laravel/Filament Frontend - Provides the user interface for clinical staff
+3. PHP/Laravel/Filament Frontend — provides the user interface for clinical staff

 Key Technical Challenges

-Image Processing and Measurement Algorithms
+Image Processing and Measurement Algorithms.
+Developing algorithms to:

 A particularly interesting part of the development was implementing the polygon calculation functions that determine wound dimensions.
 For example, the system uses the Shoelace formula (also known as the surveyor's formula) to calculate polygon areas accurately.